 In 2015, a review of about 2,200 individual studies on the relationship between ESG criteria and financial performance found that about 90% of them had identified either a neutral or positive correlation between ESG and financial returns.
 “The results show that the business case for ESG investing is empirically very well founded,” wrote the authors of the review, Gunnar Friede, Timo Busch and Alexander Bassen.

 Of course, past performance is not a reliable guide to future performance.
 There are many different factors to consider when comparing SRI portfolios with their non-SRI equivalents, as we have written before.

 At Nutmeg, we believe in SRI.
 That’s why we have been working hard on a series of measures to improve our service:

-- Nutmeg launched scoring for all our portfolios to provide a better level of transparency and help investors make more informed decisions.
+- Nutmeg launched ESG scoring metrics for all our portfolios, not only SRI, to provide a better level of transparency and help investors make more informed decisions.

 To underline our credentials, we are sharing our full responsible investment policy below.

 Nutmeg is committed to delivering a high-quality investment service to clients and is focused on maximising client investment outcomes while managing risk appropriately in order to achieve our clients’ investment goals.

 We have a medium to long-term investment philosophy and are always committed to act in the best interests of our customers.
 As such, we aim to acknowledge all factors that present material risks and opportunities to our investment portfolios over both short and long-term time frames.